Zeyu-Li/Unity-Tutorial-2D/README.md

 Resource: https://www.youtube.com/watch?v=DZ-3g31jk90

 <a name="anim"></a>

-  #### 4h Animation
+  ### 11 Animation

 Animation is critical in creating any game that does not look static.
 In Unity, animation is handled by Animator and Animation windows.
 The **Animator** is a node based system while the **Animations** is a timeline based.

-  1. To make an animation, simply drag more than 1 picture into the scene
+To make an animation, simply:

+    1. Drag more than 1 picture into the scene
     2. Save your animations in the animations folder

 You have made your first animation